What to Eat Before a Workout

 After fats are absorbed from the digestive system into the bloodstream, they are transported to various tissues and organs throughout the body to be used for energy, stored as body fat, or utilized for various physiological functions.

-Fat stores – also known as adipose tissue, are where excess dietary fat is stored in the body for later use.
-These fat stores are located throughout the body, including under the skin (subcutaneous fat) and around organs (visceral fat).Fat in the bloodstream – refers to the presence of fatty acids and lipids circulating in the blood.
+Fat Stores, also known as adipose tissue, are where excess dietary fat is stored in the body for later use.
+These fat stores are located throughout the body, including under the skin (subcutaneous fat) and around organs (visceral fat).Fat in the Bloodstream – refers to the presence of fatty acids and lipids circulating in the blood.
 These fats can come from the breakdown of stored fat, dietary fat recently consumed, or the liver’s production of fatty acids.

 While fat stores represent long-term energy storage, fat in the bloodstream is more dynamic and can fluctuate depending on factors such as diet, exercise, and metabolic processes.